GLM 70 Day Challenges

-Over on Facebook we have the GoldList Method User Group – this contains users who discuss and share experiences with the Method and also help people with their questions about it as I don’t always have the time to help and not everyone has the time to wade through all the articles on here about it.
+Over on Facebook we have the GoldList Method User Group – this is made up of users who discuss and share experiences with the Method and also help people with their questions about it as I don’t always have the time to help and not everyone has the time to wade through all the articles on here about it.
+It also features a lot of photos of people doing their Goldlists accompanied by a lot of coffee, cake and other such learning aids, this having become part of the warm and friendly culture there.
+There you can also find updates about the coming meet-ups and workshops for the GoldList Method which you can join.

-One of the features of this Group is that it is also home to the GoldList Method 70 day challenge.
+One of the features of this Group is that it is also home to the GoldList Method 70 Day Challenges.

 The idea is to compete first and foremost against yourself, as in any marathon, but people are also able to compare their performance to others as well as to themselves against a target or break records from a previous period.